Frequently Asked Questions

 Question: How have you engaged First Nations on your project?

 Answer: We are committed to building and maintaining positive relationships with First Nation communities and Métis organizations, and proud of the work we have done to work with all First Nations communities identified along our right-of-way.
-To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Aboriginal communities along the proposed pipeline route, and over a third of the 350,000+ hours of fieldwork on the project have been conducted by Aboriginal people.
-Our team has and will continue to ensure that Aboriginal communities are informed and have opportunities to provide input to the project.
+To date, the Coastal GasLink team has had over 15,000 interactions and engagements with Indigenous communities along the proposed pipeline route, and more than one-third of all the work completed on the project has been conducted by Indigenous people.
+Our team has and will continue to ensure that Indigenous communities are informed and have opportunities to provide input to the project.
 We have worked with communities to understand their needs for capacity funding, and will continue to work with First Nations to ensure that their traditional land uses and traditional ecological knowledge are considered in our project planning.

 We will ensure that Aboriginal communities are informed about our project and have opportunities to provide input on the project.